Gabee01/pii_detector/README.md

 4. Install the app to your workspace while logged in as a Workspace Admin
 5. Copy the User OAuth Token (starts with `xoxp-`)
 6. Add this token to your environment variables as `SLACK_ADMIN_TOKEN`

+### Install App to Workspace
+1. Go to "Install App" and install it to your workspace
+2. Save the Bot User OAuth Token (starts with `xoxb-`) for your application

 #### Security Considerations